holdercp/advent-of-code-2022/src/bin/02/recap.md

 Now that I had my new `Round` structure correct, all I needed to do was calculate the score for each one.

 Since the scoring didn't change from part 1, and I added the score directly on the `Outcome` enum, I could just `match` on the `Round.opponent_shape`, `match` on the `Round.outcome`, and then return the `Outcome` score with the `Shape` score appropriate for the outcome.
-In otherwords, since I know the outcome and what the opponent played, I know what `Shape` I would need to play (and the associated score) to get that outcome.
+In other words, since I know the outcome and what the opponent played, I know what `Shape` I would need to play (and the associated score) to get that outcome.

 My first implementation looked something like this: